 Series

-Series is a term in cricket that has several basic meanings.
-In the test format, it means a series of matches that take place between the national teams of two countries, and almost always – at the grounds of one of them.
-Exceptions are extremely rare: for example, in 1912, test matches were held as part of the Triangular Tournament (participants – England, Australia, South Africa), and the Asian test tournament twice brought together the national teams of India, Pakistan, Sri Lanka and Bangladesh (seasons 1998-1999 and 2001-2002, respectively).
+The cricket word series may indicate many things depending on context.
+It refers to a cricket series of matches that are played between the national teams of two different nations, and nearly invariably take place on the grounds of one of those countries.
+This is what is meant by the test format.
+Exceptions are extremely uncommon.
+For instance, in 1912, test matches were played as part of the Triangular Tournament (with England, Australia, and South Africa as participants).
+Additionally, the Asian test tournament twice brought together the national teams of India, Pakistan, Sri Lanka, and Bangladesh (during the seasons 1998-1999 and 2001-2002, respectively).

-In the early stages of cricket development, the number of matches in one test series could range from one to seven.
-Until the beginning of the 90s of the last century, the standard Series was organized by two cricket councils, and the inviting party was responsible for judging, which had to invite competent referees.
+When cricket was in its early phases of growth, the number of matches that comprised a single test cricket series might vary anywhere from one to seven.
+Up to the beginning of the 1990s of the previous century, the standard series was organized by two cricket councils.
+The group that invited the players was responsible for judging, and they were required to invite referees who were qualified.

-However, as the game developed, the rules became more complex, and the audience’s interest in test cricket grew; more and more countries joined, each of which claimed a stable place in the schedule.
-Thus, it was decided to create a special rotation system in which each of the ten participating countries takes turns playing with competitors during a six-year cycle, after which the trophy is awarded to the one who took first place in the standings.
+On the other hand, as the game progressed, the regulations got more complicated, and the audience’s interest in test cricket increased.
+Additionally, an increasing number of nations joined, each of which claimed a consistent position in the schedule.
+In light of this, it was decided to establish a unique rotation system in which each of the 10 nations that are participating would take turns playing with competitors throughout the course of a cycle that lasts for six years.
+Following this, the trophy will be presented to the nation that finished in first position in the rankings.

 Currently, twelve teams have test status: